 The absence will be authorised once evidence is received.
 Without evidence, the absence is classified as unauthorised.
 10 sessions of unauthorised absence in a 10-week period may result in a £60 Penalty Notice being issued.

 Medical appointments should be made outside College hours.
-If this is not possible students MUST bring a note from their parents or carers in advance of the date along with a letter of appointment from their doctor or hospital to show to their Form Tutor and Head of Year.
-If their Head of Year agrees with the necessity to miss college they will countersign the letter and the student will present that at student reception where they will need to sign out.
+If this is not possible students MUST bring a note from their parents or carers in advance of the date along with a letter of appointment from their doctor or hospital to show to their Form Tutor and a staff member in the Student Hub.
+If the Student Hub agrees with the necessity to miss college they will countersign the letter and the student will present that at student reception where they will need to sign out.
 Reception will retain the letter.

 Children Missing from Education